pybind/pybind11_abseil/README.md

 in a different timezone to the one they passed in.
 To handle this safely, the caller should take care to check the `tzinfo` of any returned `datetime`s.

+## absl::CivilTime
+`absl::CivilTime` objects are converted to/from Python datetime.datetime
+objects.
+Fractional Python datetime components are truncated when converting to less granular C++ types, and time zone information is ignored.

 ## absl::Span

 Python sequences can be converted to/from an absl::Span.
 Currently, this